commonslaughter/templates/README.md

 # templates
-A home for templates of text files
+Housing for templates of text files